How working with an NHS trust and council helps a Lifeways service in Portsmouth deliver top-notch support

-Since then, and through lockdown, the service has continued working closely in the partnership.
+Since then, and through the first lockdown of 2020, the service has continued working closely in the partnership.

 During the summer, three members of the Support Team at the Portsmouth service were recognised by the Kestrel Centre for going the extra mile with the individuals supported there.
 The three team members each received an NHS rainbow badge which honours key workers during the pandemic.